matiAlfaro/matiAlfaro/README.md

 ## Senior Staff Manager at Marvell | Networking Specialist | SONiC Enthusiast

 Hello, and thanks for visiting my GitHub space!
 I’m Mati Alfaro.
 My work revolves around networking, with a keen interest in the foundational layers and distributed systems.
 Recently, I’ve been exploring SONiC for open networking.
-I enjoy coding in C, C++, Python, and bash, always learning and growing in the process.

 ### 💬 Expertise:
 - Proficient in L1 & L2 networking features